 A daily schedule also helps prevent potential relapse triggers because the program itself is created to further a person’s recovery.
 Triggers are avoided in the schedule to progress recovery and form new, healthy habits.
 A daily schedule also reduces anxiety by keeping the recovering individual active.
 Their free time is occupied with productive behavior, leaving no time to sit around and wallow in negative thoughts.

-Benefits of a Daily Routine
+Benefits of a Daily Routine in Recovery

 In early recovery, many people with addictions are coping with withdrawal symptoms.
 These can include feelings of irritability, anxiety, insomnia, depression and more.
 A daily routine helps combat these emotions.
 By having a set time to wake up and go to bed, insomnia is treated and helps get the person back to a regular sleeping pattern.
 Anxiety is dealt with by having a plan for each day, and depression is treated because a routine takes up free time.
 Boredom can often lead to negative thoughts and symptoms of depression.
 Routines can also help a person prepare nutritious meals and find a time to exercise, which may help combat depression as well.